 II.
 Organic reach

 Organic reach means how well social media platforms promote your content without playing cheap tricks or spending money on social media ads.
-However, social media ads are vital to a social media campaign, but they are completely a different vertical.
+However, social media ads are vital to a social media campaign, but organic reach plays a crucial role in building up your brand voice.

 III.
 Social media engagement